jstamant/ansible/README.md

 # Ansible Setup

-This is my ansible setup for reproducing my programming/linux environment anywhere.
+This was an ansible setup I was working on for reproducing my programming/linux environment anywhere.
+I've since moved to NixOS and never finished this setup for reproducing my Arch machine.

 This is still quite early in development, but to get started, make sure that you run `pacman -Syu` and make sure you have sudo privileges enabled.